By Ian Wilson (Rated PG)

 “Then I’m sorry.”

-Conrad approached the gravel road as I mounted my bike.
+Conrad approached as I buckled on my helmet.

 “I don’t know, yet.”